kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 A subscriber chooses the priority of each subscription, dictating which Track arrives first during congestion.

 There is currently no way to discover tracks within a broadcast; it must be negotiated out-of-band.
-For example, a `catalog` track that lists all other tracks and their association.

 ### Group
 A Group is an ordered stream of Frames within a Track.